 Other, possibly less well-known, sources of nonlinearities in the ECMWF incremental 4D-Var formulation stems from the variational quality control (VarQC) of the observations and the nonlinear change of variable used for the humidity analysis.
-The VarQC algorithm is based on the Huber norm (Tavolato and Isaksen, 2015) and has the effect of making the observation error matrix $\mathbf{R}$ a function of the current departure $\mathbf{d}k$ and thus of the reference state.
+The VarQC algorithm is based on the Huber norm (Tavolato and Isaksen, 2015) and has the effect of making the observation error matrix R a function of the current departure \mathbf{d}k and thus of the reference state.
 However, as it is currently applied to conventional observation only, its impact on the linearity of the minimisation is limited.
-The other source of nonlinearity arises from the nonlinear change of variable used in the humidity analysis (Holm et al., 20032), which implies that also the $J_B$ part of the cost function in Eq.
-(3) is not a purely quadratic function of the initial increment $\delta \mathbf{x}0$ and, consequently, the gradient of $J_B$ with respect to the initial increment is not linear in $\delta \mathbf{x}0$ a nonlinear dependence of the $J_B$ part of the cost function on the state.
+The other source of nonlinearity arises from the nonlinear change of variable used in the humidity analysis (Holm et al., 20032), which implies that also the $J{\rm R}$ part of the cost function in Eq.
+(3) is not a purely quadratic function of the initial increment $\delta \mathbf{x}0$ and, consequently, the gradient of $J{\mathbf{g}}$ with respect to the initial increment is not linear in $\delta \mathbf{x}0$ a nonlinear dependence of the $J{\mathbf{g}}$ part of the cost function on the state.
 Consistently with the incremental 4D-Var philosophy, this is handled by a linear update of the humidity control variable in the quadratic cost function (3), followed by a nonlinear update of the humidity field at the outer loop level to provide the initial state for the new reference trajectory.
+The nonlinear effects connected with the humidity control variable are intimately linked

+5 state for the new reference trajectory.
 The nonlinear effects connected with the humidity control variable are intimately linked with the usage of the all-sky observations, which provide the vast majority of humidity sensitive observations, and will be discussed in that context.